10 Questions to Ask Before Hiring a Web Design Agency

 4) What else can you offer besides web development?

 Your prospective web agency can create a website that is exactly what you want, and they can do it within your budget, what then?
-Can they provide effective marketing solutions to generate the traffic the website merits?
+Can they provide effective real estate digital marketing solutions to generate the traffic the website merits?
 Do they have the means, or knowhow, of measuring those metrics and providing consultation for how to best navigate the ever-changing waters of the Internet?

 It’s essential to find a company that is well versed in SEO, for starters.
 If a property webpage for vacant space is optimized with SEO, the property has a better chance of being found by tenants and/ or investors.
 Additionally, if the company has digital marketing experience, they can also help tailor custom Google AdWords campaigns to use keywords and attract potential customers efficiently.